-This course starts with an introduction to Festivals and Events and the important role they play in Tourism.
-Students will learn the skills required to organize, plan and develop festivals and events.
-Physical development and program planning, site selection, budgeting, promotion and negotiating will be studied and demonstrated using a relevant planning assignment.
+This course provides the student with the knowledge and skills required to organize, plan and develop festivals and events.
+Physical development and program planning, site selection, budgeting, promotion, and negotiating will be studied and demonstrated using a relevant planning assignment.